jklzz02/weather-django/README.md

 # Weather Application
-In this project i aim to create a Web application who can provide current and forecast weather infos through a `Rest API` from [Open Weather](https://openweathermap.org/)
+In this project i aim to create a Web application who can provide current and forecast weather infos through a `API` from [Open Weather](https://openweathermap.org/)

 ## API Call Example
 ```